WetSuiteLeiden/example-notebooks/wetsuite-nlp-crash-course/README.md

 - The other notebooks in this repository introduce other NLP techniques, pre-processing steps, specific experiments and other examples.
 Check them out and get inspired.
 - The free online [Advanced NLP with spaCy course](https://course.spacy.io/en/).
+- [_Natural Language Processing with Python: Analyzing Text with the Natural Language Toolkit_](https://www.nltk.org/book/) is a freely available book on natural language processing with NLTK, which is a more academically oriented NLP-toolkit in comparison with spacy.